wago-enterprise-education/cc100_vscode_programming_interface/README.md

 3. execute setup.sh ``` sh /root/startup/startup.sh ``` )

 ### Access to the code server and the WAGO Programming Interface
-To access VS Code orWAGO Programming Interface type the IP address of the WAGO CC100 in your Webbrowser and add the according port
+To access VS Code or CC100 Programming Interface type the IP address of the WAGO CC100 in your Webbrowser and add the according port
 ```
 http:<IP address>:8443 for VS Code
 ```
 or
 ```
-http:<IP address>:3000 for WAGO Programming Interface
+http:<IP address>:3000 for CC100 Programming Interface
 ```